iamieht/ls-ruby/ls-ruby/RB109/Other_Stuff/questions.md

 ### 18. How can you return a local variable from a method to make it accessible in the outer scope?

+### 19. How does variable scope differ between method definitions and blocks?

+### 20. Can a block access variables defined in its outer scope?
+If yes, provide an example.

+### 21. What happens when you initialize a variable inside a block?
+Can you access it outside the block?

+### 22. Explain the concept of variable shadowing in the context of blocks.
+When might this occur?

+### 23. How do nested blocks handle variable scope?
+Can an inner block access variables from an outer block?

+### 24. What happens to a variable's value if it's modified inside a block?

+### 25. Do peer blocks (blocks at the same level) share scope with each other?
+Explain with an example.

+### 26. How does variable scope work when using block parameters that have the same name as outer scope variables?

+### 27. Can you initialize a variable in an inner block and access it in an outer block?
+Why or why not?

+### 28. What's the difference in variable scope between using `each` and `loop` to create a block?

+### 29. How does variable scope work with methods that take blocks as arguments?

+### 30. What happens if you try to use a variable before it's initialized within a block?

 ## Variable Shadowing

 ### 1. What is variable shadowing in Ruby?